 The project will create 134 new permanent quality jobs in Clio (82% of which will be accessible to employees with no more than a high school diploma or GED).
 The project sponsor has also implemented a Skills Incentive Program where employees can earn higher pay for learning new skills regardless of the ability to immediately progress to a higher position.
-The project involves $6.4 MM in land and building, $2.2MM in equipment and $9MM for working capital, raw materials and inventory.
+The project involves $6.4MM in land and building, $2.2MM in equipment and $9MM for working capital, raw materials and inventory.

-The approximately $19 million dollar project was financed utilizing sponsor equity and a loan from Renasant Bank to provide a self-leveraged structure, with NMTC equity from Capital One, N.A., $15 million of New Markets Tax Credit Allocation provided by The Innovate Fund and $3 million of New Markets Tax Credit Allocation provided by Capital One Community Reinvestment Fund.After acquisition, FC will renovate the four-story building, taking over more than one full floor as its new headquarters.
+The approximately $19 million dollar project was financed utilizing sponsor equity and a loan from Renasant Bank to provide a self-leveraged structure, with NMTC equity from Capital One, N.A., $15 million of NMTC Allocation provided by The Innovate Fund and $3 million of NMTC Allocation provided by Capital One Community Reinvestment Fund.After acquisition, FC will renovate the four-story building, taking over more than one full floor as its new headquarters.
 The remaining space in the four-story building will be leased to other non-profits, government and other office users.
 Collectively, these groups will provide services to over 17,000 low-income Austinites annually, including, Communities In Schools assisting 5,000+ students overcome challenges to their educational success, and FC providing wrap-around services to 12,000+ low-income residents in their housing units.